Funded PhD and PostDoc positions

-The Formal Methods in Systems Engineering Group at Vienna University of Technology offers 10 PhD/PostDoc positions.
+The Formal Methods in Systems Engineering Group at Vienna University of Technology is looking for PhD students and PostDocs.
 We are looking for new colleagues in the areas of Formal Methods, Software Model Checking, Abstract Interpretation, Static Analysis, Automata Theory, …

 If you are mathematically inclined and/or a versatile programmer willing to combine theory and practice, one of the following exciting research projects might offer the job of your dreams:

 - Doctoral Program “Logical Methods in Computer Science” (LogiCS)